TheMaroonHatHacker/gnomeforpi/README.md

 ```
 and just let her rip!

 Once it's finished, it will reboot, and you'll be faced with a login screen.
 Use the same credetials as above.
-Before you login though, change the session from "GNOME" to GNOME on Xorg.

 Everything should be working now.
+You will need to disable animations in tweaks.

 Enjoy!